 Lawsuit lending is a relatively new industry.
-Right now, lawsuit lenders are, for the most part, unregulated under state and federal law.
-However, state legislatures have recently begun considering whether the lawsuit loan industry should be regulated.
+Lawsuit lenders are, for the most part, unregulated under state and federal law.
+However, state legislatures have begun considering whether the lawsuit loan industry should be regulated.

 Because there is little regulation of lawsuit lenders, you should be extra careful if you are looking to take out a lawsuit loan in order to get money during your legal case.

 You might be considering a lawsuit loan if you are a plaintiff in a personal injury (or other type of) lawsuit and are short on cash.
 With a lawsuit loan, you can get money right away.
 Lawsuit lenders advance money to plaintiffs with the expectation that the money, plus interest, will be paid back out of a future settlement or judgment award.
 (Learn more about how lawsuit loans work.)

 This largely unregulated industry has been criticized for its large fees and lack of transparency in its business practices.
 The lack of transparency makes it difficult for borrowers to make an informed decision about whether a lawsuit loan is a good choice.
 (Learn about the pros and cons of lawsuit loans.)